silassansil/upload-service/README.md

 * Jacoco - [/target/site/jacoco/index.html]()

-### If you want to run outside the Docker, you need a mongodb running.
+### If you want to run outside the Docker, you need a MongoDb running.
 Here's an example of how to create MongoDb on Docker:
 * `docker run --name upload-db -d -e MONGO_INITDB_ROOT_USERNAME=root -e MONGO_INITDB_ROOT_PASSWORD=secret -p 27017:27017 mongo`